My Happiness (Powderfinger song): Music video

-The music video for "My Happiness" starts at a railway station (Roma Street in Brisbane) with a boy and girl stepping off a train.
-As the pair leave the train, the boy turns and tries to reach for something, but the girl pulls him back.
+The music video for "My Happiness" starts at a railway station (Roma Street in Brisbane) with a mother and her son stepping off a train.
+As the pair leave the train, the boy turns and tries to reach for something, but his mother pulls him back.
 It is shown that he was reaching for a sentient slinky.
 The slinky leaves the train, and passes Middleton busking in the train station.
-The slinky ventures to find the boy, facing a range of challenges along the way; these include avoiding fruit falling on it and riding a skateboard.
-In the middle of the music clip, the slinky is shown making its way through a music room in which Powderfinger are performing "My Happiness".
+The slinky ventures to find the boy, facing a range of challenges along the way; these include avoiding oranges falling on it and riding a skateboard.
+In the middle of the music clip, the slinky is shown making its way through a café in which Powderfinger are performing the song.
 It rests on the bar and the band finishes playing, while the background music continues.
 As Powderfinger leaves, the slinky is picked up by Haug.
 He gets into a car and places the slinky on the car's dashboard, but it falls out the window as the car turns a tight corner.
-It lands outside the gate of a house and is picked up and brought inside to the boy.
+It lands outside the gate of a house and is picked up by a woman, who brings it to inside.
+It turns out the house belongs to the boy from the beginning, and his mother brings it to him.

 The video was created by Fifty Fifty Films, who created numerous other Powderfinger music videos.
 It was directed by Chris Applebaum and produced by Keeley Gould of A Band Apart, with editing by Jeff Selis.
 Cameron Adams of The Courier Mail reported that following the music video's release, slinky sales increased dramatically.